When beauty is power: Celebrating Helena Rubinstein | DW | 26.12.2020

-Born on December 25, 1872 in Krakow, in present-day Poland, Rubinstein was the eldest of eight daughters; her father was a Jewish kerosine dealer.
+Born on December 25, 1872, in Krakow, in present-day Poland, Helena Rubinstein was the eldest of eight daughters; her father was a Jewish kerosene dealer.
 Her parents called her Chaja.
 Later in life, she gave herself another first name.

 Refusing a marriage arranged by her parents, she left the country, catching a ship to Australia to live with her uncle and his family.